The Evolution of Beliefs over Signed Social Networks: Opinion Dynamics over Signed Social Networks

 \subsubsection{Relation to Non-Bayesian Rules}

-Our underlying signed graph is a {\it prescribed} world with fixed trust or mistrustful relations where nodes do not switch their relations: two nodes holding the same opinion can be enemies, and vice versa.
-This signed graph classifies the social interactions into two categories by their individual types of dynamics: positive or negative.
-The Krause's model describes the case when trustful relations are state dependent: nodes only interact with others who hold similar opinions within a given distance.
-The studies on the impact of stubborn agents in social networks \cite{como,stubborn} on the other hand classify the nodes in the network into two categories: stubborn or non-stubborn.
+Our underlying signed graph is a {\it prescribed} world with fixed trust or mistrustful relations where nodes do not switch their relations.
+Two nodes holding the same opinion can be enemies, and vice versa.
+This contrasts Krause's model, where trustful relations are state-dependent and nodes only interact with nodes which hold similar opinions, i.e., whose beliefs are within a given distance.

-In \cite{altafini2}, the author proposed a different update rule for two nodes sharing a negative link.
-The model \cite{altafini2} is written in continuous time (beliefs evolve along some ODE), and its corresponding discrete-time version on a negative link $\{i,j\}\in\mathsf{E}_{\rm neg}$ is:
+In our model, the signed graph classifies the social interactions into two categories, positive and negative, each with its own type of dynamics.
+Studies of stubborn agents in social network~\cite{como,stubborn} also classify nodes into two categories, but stubborn agents do not account for the opinion of its neighbors.
+Our model is more similar to the one introduced by Altafini in~\cite{altafini2}, where the author proposed a different update rule for two nodes sharing a negative link.
+The model in \cite{altafini2} is written in continuous time (beliefs evolve along some ODE), but its corresponding discrete-time update across a negative link $\{i,j\}\in\mathsf{E}_{\rm neg}$ is:

 where $\beta\in (0,1)$ represents the negative strength.
-This Altafini model \cite{altafini2} corresponds to the situation that a node intends to {\it trick} her negative neighbors, by flipping the sign of her true belief before revealing it, while nodes cannot recognize the sign of opinions they received during the interactions (since despite the sign of the state, the update rule is always DeGroot-type weighted averaging).
+This update rule admits the following interpretations: \begin{itemize} \item Node $i$ attempts to {\it trick} her negative neighbors $j$, by flipping the sign of her true belief (i.e., $x_i(k)$ to $-x_i(k)$) before revealing it to $j$; \item Node $i$ recognizes $j$ as her negative neighbor and upon observing $j$'s true belief, $x_j(k)$, she tries to get closer to the opposite view of $j$ since $x_i(k+1)$ is a convex combination of $x_i(k)$ and $-x_j(k)$. \end{itemize}

-Our model of positive/negative dynamics corresponds to a different situation compared to Altafini's: nodes observe the true opinion of neighbors' (or, their relative opinion), and are able to identify the positive or negative neighbors.
-The positive/negative updates then become the {\it choice} made by the nodes with the intention of keeping distance from negative neighbors.
+In both of the two interpretations of the Altafini model, the belief origin must be of some particular significance in the nodes' belief space.
+This is not the case for our model, where the positive/negative dynamics describe {\it choices} intended to {\it keeping close to friends} and {\it keeping distance from enemies}.
+When nodes $i$ and $j$ perform a negative update in our model, if $x_i(k) > x_j(k)$ then $x_i(k+1) > x_i(k)$ and if $x_i(k) < x_j(k)$ then $x_i(k+1) < x_i(k)$.
+That is, in either case, the node's updated opinion is in a direction away from the opinion of the interacting node (i.e., nodes make an effort to ``keep distance from the enemies" and do not assign any special meaning to the belief origin).

 \begin{remark} The Altafini model \cite{altafini2} and the current work are intended for building theories to opinion dynamics {\rm over} signed social networks.
 Indeed nontrivial efforts have been made to model the dynamics {\rm of} signed social networks themselves \cite{Galam1996}, \cite{Macy2003}, \cite{continuouspnas}.
 It is intriguing to ask how opinions and social networks shape each other in the presence of trustful/mistrustful relations, where fundamental difficulty arises in how to properly model such couplings as well as the challenges brought by the couplings. \end{remark}